 Elroy-Sparta State Trail: Kendall to Wilton

-The 9.5 miles from Kendall to Wilton rise and fall in elevation over 400 feet.
-Cyclists endure a long, slow climb for the first part of the ride, then a relaxing descent in the second half.
+The 9.5 miles from Kendall to Wilton rise and fall in elevation of over 400 feet.
+Cyclists endure a long and slow climb for the first part of the ride, then a relaxing descent in the second half.
 Tunnel Number One is the highest point, about 3.5 miles from Kendall.
 The gradient ranges from 2% to 3%, and the trail’s crushed limestone surface is in good condition.
 A few park benches are located along the route.

 At Kendall, the trailhead is located next to a historic, refurbished railroad depot.
 The site has a parking lot, park benches, covered picnic shelter, information kiosk, bicycle self-service station, and historical marker about the trail.